sfedotoff/miwifiradio/README.md

 8. Try to understand the way of creating your own radios in admin panel.
 9. Install ffmpeg with fdk-aac.
 I used the ppa from here: https://launchpad.net/~mc3man/+archive/ubuntu/trusty-media For freebsd you need recompile it from ports.
 10. Check your ffmpeg starts and is functioning
+11. Add script ffkill.php to cron "*/5 * * * * /usr/local/bin/php /www/miradio/ffkill.php"
-11. Now configure DNSMasq on your router to redirect #.ximalaya.com to your server.
+12. Now configure DNSMasq on your router to redirect #.ximalaya.com to your server.
 In DD-WRT this is done in section Services -> Services.
 Find the textbox **Additional DNSMasq Options** and add the code below, then save configuration and reboot router.
 You may refer to the image below.

     `address=/.ximalaya.com/192.168.0.100`
     ![DD-WRT DNSMasq](/images/ddwrt.png)
-12. Start using your app for the Radio device as usual.
+13. Start using your app for the Radio device as usual.
 Try adding radio station in it and search for the stations you've added in admin panel before.

 Sorry for the code quality in wrapper script.
 It's as old as Ice Age.
 Feel free to recommend your changes and new wrapper functions.